YEBADI/rna_explorer/README.md

 # RNA explorer

-**RNA Explorer** (RNA-E) is an Amazon Web Services (AWS) hosted RShiny web application, designed for quick and easy analysis of raw bulk RNA sequencing (RNA-seq) data.
+**RNA Explorer** (RNA-E) is an Amazon Web Services (AWS) hosted web application, designed for quick and easy analysis of raw bulk RNA sequencing (RNA-seq) data.
 Users can upload a CSV file containing raw  gene expression counts data and RNA-E will quickly produce useful detailed tables and visualizations.
 As RNA-E is hosted on AWS, RNA-E is scalable, secure and efficient.

 ## Features